morucci/repoxplorer/README.md

 should not be considered as Git tags but only as a way to group Git repositories together.

+A list of releases can be defined (can be also defined in a template).
+It is useful when you want to define release points in a time accross all repositories defined in a project.
+Release dates are added to detected Git tags dates.

+As of now RepoXplorer index and compute stats frim Git commit objects and Git tags.

 Edit this file to add projects you want to index.
 ~/repoxplorer/local/share/repoxplorer/projects.yaml.